krigjo25/Databases/HospitalManagementSystem/Design/relations.md

-#   Employe - Patient Relation table
+#   Employee - Patient Relation table

 Creating a list of patients which is assigned to doctors, will make the it easier to remember which patient the doctor has, This table will be a cross over table